rchanrenous/42_projects/push_swap/README.md

 The fact that elements are gathered in batches in step 1 limits the number of operations to insert consecutive values: once a value is inserted, the values at the top and/or bottom of stack b are close to that value, unless it was the last value from its batch.
 In case there are no values left in stack b from the previous batch, the next value batch will be at the top and/or bottom of stack b, and the insertion of the next value will be guided by the ordering of the batches.

-The batch structure defined in step 1 is crucial to an effecient insertion of the elements back into stack a.
+The batch structure defined in step 1 is crucial to an efficient insertion of the elements back into stack a.

 ### Complexity of the algorithm